ExternalReality/backbone--snap--sunroof--acid-state/README.md

-# This is my README

-# Setup
+# Developer Setup Instructions
-#======

-On Debian and Ubuntu systems, repository packages haskell-platform and cabal-install should do the trick.
+On Debian and Ubuntu systems, repository packages

+   :::bash
+     apt-get install haskell-platform cabal-install

+should do the trick.

-Cabal manages haskell packages.
+Cabal manages haskell packages, kind of like pip for python I guess.

     :::bash
       cabal install cabal-dev